symfony-cmf/symfony-cmf-docs/cookbook/creating_basic_cms.rst

 achieve this by adding a "side menu".

-Firstly though you will need to create an action which will do the work of making a given page the homepage, add the following to the existing ``DefaultController``::
+Firstly though you will need to create an action which will do the work of making a given page the homepage.
+Add the following to the existing ``DefaultController``::

     // src/Acme/BasicCmsBundle/Controller/DefaultController.php